MyBatis X Plugin

 , etc.

-Restore Default Templates
+Reset Default Templates

-To reset templates to default settings, right-click the MybatisX directory and select Restore Default Extensions
+To reset templates to default settings, right-click the MyBatisX directory and select Restore Default Extensions

 .

-Customize Template Content
+Custom Template Content

-MybatisX allows you to customize template content according to project requirements, including entity classes, table names, field information, etc.
+MyBatisX allows you to customize template content according to project requirements, including entity classes, table names, field information, etc.

 Entity Class Information